carmencchow/bellabeat_casestudy/README.md

 We see that sedentary minutes negatively impact sleep duration: more time spent being inactive means less time spent asleep.
 Sleep duration improves with more time spent engaging in moderatly active and very active activities.

 <h3><b>Final Summary</b></h3>
-<p>Let’s summarize the findings of our analysis before proposing our recommendations to the marketing team:

 *  50% of participants take less than 8,053 steps per day and 25% take less than 4,923.
 *  50% of participants sleep less than 7.2 hours a day.